Yellen Challenges Powell’s Unlimited Control of the Economy

 From Birch Gold Group

 The Fed attempts to maintain control of various rates (including inflation, unemployment and long-term interest rates) through its monetary policy decisions.
-In the past, poor choices arguably led to both the dot-com bubble and the Great Recession.
+In the past, poor choices arguably led to both the early 2000s recession and the 2007-08 Great Recession.
 But that’s old news.

 Today, Fed Chairman Jerome Powell is trying to get the U.S. economy moving.
-A combination of near-zero interest rates and “quantitative easing,” which means buying bonds directly.
+A combination of near-zero interest rates and “quantitative easing,” which means buying assets directly.
 Both these interventions increase the amount of money in circulation.
-Ultimately, this would lead to inflation, as you’d expect.
+Ultimately, this leads to inflation, as you’d expect.

-And of course, inflation is closely tied to market rates.
-In response to the pandemic, the Fed rate policy that Powell currently advocates is keeping money market rates close to zero for an extended period of time.
+And of course, inflation is closely tied to interest rates.
+In response to the pandemic, the Fed rate policy that Powell currently advocates is keeping interest rates close to zero for an extended period of time.
 The Fed also seem to intervene quite a bit, attempting to maintain tight control on those rates.

-Powell has to balance economic recovery and employment against market bubbles and excessive inflation.
+Powell has to balance economic recovery and employment against excessive inflation.
 That’s a lot of balls in the air… What if one drops?